Unable to keep your horse? Look into Responsible Placement Options.

 Colleges and Universities:

-Many colleges, universities, and private schools across the country have equine programs and accept donations of horses.
+Many colleges, universities and private schools across the country have equine programs and accept donations of horses.
 These horses may be used for a riding program, breeding program, or needs associated with the curriculum of a pre-vet or veterinary degree.

 Schools with an animal science department that includes an equine research component or a veterinary school may accept your horse to be used in teaching/research to benefit medical advancements in the equine field.
 Once the property of a university, you will (generally) not be able to place restrictions on the use of that horse.
 It is certainly acceptable to inquire about the type of research undertaken by that particular school.

 Academic programs have varying requirements for the horses that are accepted as donations.
-In some cases, the school may lease the horse for a certain period of time.
+In some cases the school may lease the horse for a certain period of time.
 As in any other legal agreement, be aware of all the legal details and potential liabilities associated with a lease.

-Potential donations to be used in the riding programs are often evaluated using stringent criteria as far as soundness, disposition, amount of training, and age.
-Institutions that have very strict donation requirements generally want the horse for the long term.
+Potential donations to be used in the riding programs are often evaluated using stringent criteria as far as soundness, disposition, amount of training and age.
+Institutions that have very strict donation requirements generally want the horse for the long-term.
 Schools that accept any and all donations tend to have a high turnover rate of horses within their program.

 Horses accepted as a part of a university breeding program must meet breed and quality standards.
 Just because the horse is a mare, it doesn’t mean that she is destined to be a breeding animal.
 Some schools specialize in a specific breed of horse — there are major universities that currently specialize in Arabians, Thoroughbreds, American Quarter Horses, and Morgans.
 Other school programs may be known for a specific equestrian discipline, such as hunters or reining horses.
-A horse that doesn’t fit in one school’s program may be an ideal candidate for another.
+A horse that doesn’t fit in one

 A Home for Life?